-Whether you finally decided to start your skin care journey or are just switching to a new product, skin care is the one of the most important parts of your daily routine.
-The right treatment serum can help you achieve clear and blemish-free skin.
+Whether you finally decided to start your skincare journey or are just switching to a new product, skin care is one of the most important parts of your daily routine.
+Azelaic acid serum can help you achieve clear and blemish-free skin.
+It can improve the appearance of acne, psoriasis, keratosis pilaris, and wrinkles.

 Blemish skin care serums are quite abundant in the market, especially nowadays when the skin care industry is booming.
 Many brands have popped up, creating different formulas suited for all skin types.